BhasPROcoder/Bhaskar-Agarwal/README.md

 * Outside of academics and coding, I enjoy **playing sports and gaming**, and I like maintaining a balance between technical interests and other activities.

 I'm always interested in learning something new, experimenting with ideas, and understanding the reasoning behind how things work.

+## Limitations

+While developing this project, I encountered a few limitations with the current approach:

+* The `face_recognition` library depends on `dlib`, which can make installation and setup difficult on some systems.
+* Face recognition can become computationally demanding as the number of students increases.
+* Recognition accuracy can be affected by factors such as lighting, camera quality, and face angle.
+* The current attendance data is stored in a simple CSV file rather than a dedicated database.

+## Future Improvements

+I am currently researching newer face-recognition approaches, including **InsightFace**, to understand whether they can help address some of the limitations of the current implementation.

+My goal is to first understand the underlying technology and then evaluate whether replacing the current approach would provide meaningful improvements in performance, compatibility, and recognition accuracy.